 The Carmel Market is A Real Authentic Experience!

 The Carmel Market opened in 1920, just eleven years after the establishment of Tel Aviv.
-In the past century, this market has become an integral part of society for locals and tourists alike.
+This market has become an integral part of society for locals and tourists alike in the past century.
 The Carmel Market is open Sunday through Friday from early morning until around 7 pm; although the shops do close early on Friday in honor of Shabbat.
 You will find vendors selling high-quality products from vibrantly colored spices to fresh produce to mouthwatering desserts all day long.
 If you come in the evening, you may get lucky and receive some epic discounts from vendors looking to clear out their inventory by the end of the day.
 In its grandeur; the Carmel Market can be a bit overwhelming, which is why your first visit inside should be with my food tour.

 During my private culinary tours, I will guide you through the elaborate market to all of the best vendors.
 You will be able to try samples of traditional Israeli cuisine; fresh fruits, and sweet treats.
 In addition, I will take you to the best locations in the Carnel Market to try some of the Must-Eat foods!
 My favorites include; the Habasta, a delightful little restaurant featuring delicious food, kind people, and a friendly atmosphere; the Beer Bazaar, where you can taste Israeli craft beer along with other beer enthusiasts; and the Panda Pita, where haute cuisine meets Israeli pita in an explosion of flavor.
 My Carmel Market Food Tours will give you an in-depth cultural experience, unlike anywhere else.